46 Amazing Uses for WD-40

 Exterminate roaches and repel insects

 Don’t let cockroaches, insects, or spiders get the upper hand in your home, try one of these WD-40 uses instead.
 Keep a can of WD-40 handy, and when you see a roach, spray a small amount directly on it for an instant kill.
 To keep insects and spiders out of your home, spray WD-40 on windowsills and frames, screens, and door frames.
 Be careful not to inhale the fumes when you spray and do not do this at all if you have babies or small children at home.
-Or, try one of these no-chemical ways to get rid of pests in your home.

 Remove chewing gum from hair